endurantgames/cosmiclegends/src/skills.md

     - Roll [Scientist]{.suspense}  to measure natural phenomena.

     - **Edge Success:**
-      You won't be able to replicate the effects again.
+      - You won't be able to replicate the effects again.
-      After this roll, your laboratory is trashed.
+      - After this roll, your laboratory is trashed.
         You automatically clean it up between the end of the current Crisis and the start of the next Crisis Countdown.
         Until then, you can't use it in any Engineering rolls.
-      It turns out that someone already patented your "new" technique.
+      - It turns out that someone already patented your "new" technique.
+This could present problems later on.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.
-      Everyone in your laboratory loses 1 Health.
+      - Everyone in your laboratory loses 1 Health.

 Socialite
 :   You are a known figure in high society, and know how to make an appearance.